 - Thread a hand-sewing needle with thread to best match the pillow, and slip stitch the opening closed.
 Use small stitches to keep your work as unnoticeable as possible.

 - Find the remaining 5″ x 28″ bow strip.
 Fold the strip in half lengthwise and pin along both ends and down the side.
-Leave a 3″ opening along the 28″ side for turning.
+Leave a 3″ opening in the center of the 28″ side for turning.

 - Using a ¼” seam allowance stitch across both ends and down the side.
 Remember to pivot at the corners and to lock your seam at either side of the opening.